dmarrazzo/quarkus-rules-events/rules-quarkus-stateful/README.md

-# Rules + Quarkus config example
+# Kogito Event Driven Decisioning

 ## Description

-A minimal hello world rule service.
+A minimal example of how to use kogito for event driven decisioning (stateful session)

 ## Installing and Running